happyfoxinc/helpstack-android/README.md

 #### Icons and Images

-All the icons used in the HelpStack UI are defined under **Drawables** in the theme file.
+All the icons used in the HelpStack UI are defined under **Drawables** in the **hs_custom_theme.xml** file.
 In order to include your own icons, download and add the icons in your applications resources, and override the drawables specified in the theme for the UI to take up your own icons.
 Below are the icons used in HelpStack UI  :-

 **hs_attachment_icon** -
 Attachment icon used in issue detail screen and New Issue screen